Orlando (Fla.) Lake Highland

 Few point guards in the class possess Berry's physical strength.
 He isn't a freakish product of the weight room, he's a naturally powerful athlete with a wide base and strong, broad shoulders.
 (His father is a powerlifter, so here his bloodlines prevailed.)
 He's at his best in the lane, where he uses that strength to muscle past defenders and finish in traffic.

-His aggressive moves off the dribble, along with an explosive second step, result in frequent trips to the free throw line, and he also uses the rim to shield himself from shotblockers and finishes effectively with reverses.
+His quick, aggressive moves off the dribble result in frequent trips to the free throw line, and he also uses the rim to shield himself from shotblockers and finishes effectively with reverses.

 In addition to his scoring inside, Berry is an outstanding passer in the paint.
 He finds teammates spotting up for threes and also dishes cleverly to big men for dunks.
 He understands the balance required between shooting and passing, and thus defenses can't play him disproportionately in either direction.

 His jump shot doesn't stand out as a primary feature, but he does comfortably knock in elbow jumpers and other shots from 10-17 feet.
 He elevates well and boasts a quick release, so he get can get these shots against taller opponents.

 And offense actually may not be the end of the court where Berry excels most.
 He's potentially a game-breaking defender because he specializes in getting steals off his opponent's dribble, leading to an easy layup.
 While Paige always focused on thieving passes, Berry uses his lower center of gravity, strength and quick hands to rip away dribbles rather than jump the passing lanes.
 He's among the EYBL leaders in steals, and he has competed against other blue-chip guards such as Tyus Jones.

 As with most UNC commitments, Berry's intangibles are top-notch.
 He's also more rugged than Paige or Britt and will bring a new dimension to the lead guard position.